home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### To/From JSON

 The `to_json` filter serializes an object to a JSON string.
-In some cases, it may be necessary to format a JSON string for use with a webhook, as a parameter for command line utilities or any number of other applications.
+In some cases, it may be necessary to format a JSON string for use with a webhook, as a parameter for command-line utilities or any number of other applications.
 This can be complicated in a template, especially when dealing with escaping special characters.
 Using the `to_json` filter, this is handled automatically.

 The `from_json` filter operates similarly, but in the other direction, de-serializing a JSON string back into an object.